 Although I’m sure there are many dog owners who would be nonplussed by such a request, this is the right direction.
 Think of how many dogs’ lives would be improved if children and adults asked the dog if he or she wanted to interact—and respected the answer.
 Also, think of the dog bites it could prevent.

-My own video, “Does Your Dog REALLY Want To Be Petted” (Anderson, 2012) shows one dog enjoying petting and another one enduring it but not happy about it.
+My video, “Does Your Dog REALLY Want To Be Petted” (Anderson, 2012) shows one dog enjoying petting and another one enduring it but not happy about it.
 It discusses using a consent test—another way to ask the dog—to see if the dog is interested in being touched.
 In short, the human pets the dog for a few seconds and then stops.
 If the dog leans in with relaxed body language, and especially if she nudges the human’s hand for more petting, she is probably happy with the touch.
 The person can continue petting.
-But if the dog exhibits stress, turns or moves away, or even if she stays in position but is neutral, we can conclude that the petting was not pleasurable to her at that time.
+But if the dog exhibits stress, turns or moves away, or even if she stays in position but is neutral, we can conclude that the petting was not pleasurable to her.
 In that case, the human should stop the contact.

 Many husbandry and medical tasks that must be performed are unpleasant.
 We and the dogs have no choice about it.
 Desensitization and counterconditioning and lots of preparation at home can help a dog build resilience for many procedures and for handling in general.
 And although in our training the dog should always have the right to leave or to say, “wait a minute,” I believe those moments are best used as litmus tests.
 Repeated and formalized use of escape shouldn’t be a substitute for doing all possible work to create a situation the dog doesn’t want to leave to begin with.